Snowflake-Applied-Field-Engineering/cortexchecker/INTEGRATION_SUMMARY.md

 - **Better Documented** - Comprehensive guides
 - **Well Tested** - Full test plan

-The unified tool is ready for deployment and testing in Snowflake environments.
+The tool is ready for deployment and testing in Snowflake environments.

 ## Credits